-Notes to Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to the Financial Statements As of and for the Year Ended June 30, 2023

 5. Receivables

 In the government-wide statements, receivables consist of all revenues earned at year-end and not yet received.
 Allowances for uncollectible accounts are based upon historical trends and the period aging and write-off of accounts receivable.
 Major receivables balances for the governmental activities include sales taxes, franchise taxes, and grants.
 Business-type activities report utilities earnings, sales taxes and grants as their major receivable.